-The annealing temperature of the primers is between 55°C to 65°C (ideally).
+The annealing temperature of the primers must be between 55°C to 65°C (ideally).

-The annealing temperature of the primers is the temperature at which the primers bind to its specific complementary sequence into the DNA.
+The annealing temperature of the primers is the temperature at which the primers bind to its specific complementary sequence on DNA.

 Whereas, the melting temperature is a temperature at which the primer dissociate from the complementary DNA sequence.

 Also, the melting temperature is defined as the temperature at which half of the DNA strand is dissociated or denatured.

 Both definitions are right.

 So ideally, the annealing temperature should be lower than the melting temperature, than and than the primers can bind to its complementary sequence.

 Generally, the annealing temperature is 5°C lower than the melting temperature but it is just an approximate assumption.

 Hence it might possible that at given annealing temperature the primer may bind to the sequence other than its complementary sequences.

 It is hard to calculate the exact annealing temperature for the impossible templates such as high GC rich DNA.